How to Disable Audio Output on Windows 11

 Why disable audio output?

-Disabling a device stops Windows from sending sound to it.
-This is useful if you want to keep a device plugged in but do not want it to play audio right now.
-It is a quick way to manage your setup without disconnecting cables.
+Disabling a device tells Windows to stop sending sound to it.
+This is really handy if you want to keep a device plugged in but don’t want it making noise right now.
+It’s a quick way to adjust your setup without messing with cables.

 What happens when done?

-Once you disable the device, it will no longer show up as an option to play sound.
-You can easily turn it back on later using the same steps.
+Once you disable a device, it won’t show up as an option for playing sound anymore.
+The audio device is effectively removed from the list of active sound outputs.
+You can always turn it back on later by following the same steps.

-1. Open the Settings app.
-You can press the Windows key + I on your keyboard to open it quickly. %%LNK0%%
+- Open the Settings app.
+You can press the Windows key + I on your keyboard to open it quickly.
+Official Microsoft Support

 Next, find the device you want to stop.